EnvGen/Tutorials/amplicons-no_overlap.rst

 **STEP 14: Creating an OTU table**
 	Independently of the classification method chosen above, this step will produce a table with OTUS on the lines, samples on the columns and the classification for each read and the sequence of the representative at the end of each line.
 You can choose to stop the taxonomy at a certain level – default is 5, or approximately class.
 If you want the full taxonomy, set the –depth parameter to a very large number.
 	Since we have already created an artificial consensus from both our classifications, we need to inform the parser of this by choosing "tsv" as format.
 	Every classification file that you want included in your OTU table should be in the same folder, and no other files should be in it.
+The same applies to the read assignment files (uc files), that should be in their own folder, and with nothing else there.

 The command:
 	perl otu_tables --parsed --depth=<INTEGER> --samples=<FOLDER> --classification=<SINA_FILE> --sequences=<FASTA> --classifier=tsv

 Example:
-	perl otu_tables --parsed --depth=10 --samples=all_reads --classification=otus97.csv --sequences=otus97.num.fa --classifier=tsv
+	perl otu_tables --parsed --depth=10 --samples=clusters --classification=otus97.csv --sequences=otus97.num.fa --classifier=tsv

-*STEP V: BIOLOGY*
+*PART V: BIOLOGY*
 -----------------
 It's beyond the scope of this tutorial to teach you how to draw biological conclusions from your OTU table.
 However, here are some useful links: